helios-os/agent-library/README.md

 # Agent Library

-Agent Library is a collection of small specialized AI agents developed as part of the Helios OS ecosystem.
+Agent Library is a collection of small specialized AI agents developed as part of the **Helios OS ecosystem**.

 The goal is simple:

 **One problem → one agent.**

 Instead of building large complex systems, Helios OS explores small agents that solve specific operational tasks.

+---

+## Agents

+Operational agents are located in the `/agents` directory.

+Each agent focuses on a clear operational task.

 ---